Jean-Collazo/Reproduced-Hurricane-Study/README.md

 `Reproduced Data` - code copied and modified into an R markdown files from Dr. Irizarry's repository in order to repodruce the researcher's findings.

 `Reproducing Hurricane Study.pdf` - file that summarizes the objectives, the purpose, and the findings of the reproducibility of the Mortality in Puerto Rico after Maria by Kishore et al.

+`Video` - The link provided will send the reader to a youtube that goes over and explains the purpose of this proyect and the my findings. https://youtu.be/jh0a51N-T04